Coveo/source.coveo.com/_posts/2024-07-16-the-curious-case-of-a-service-level-objective.md

 And so here we are!
 A fully functional freshness SLO, built up from several individual smaller pieces.

-# The upshot
+## The upshot

 For sure, our end game is going through a lot of hoops, but let’s revisit our requirements:

-- Ability to push gauge- and/or counter-style metrics to a backend
+- Ability to push custom metrics to a backend
 - Ability to compute SLI compliance, error budget and burn rate on which we can alert
 - Ability to represent SLOs that are not of availability or latency types
 - Ability to store this SLO data in a reliable backend